Airport Beach Maui Guide: Kahekili Beach Park Snorkeling

 Two quick “don’t make it harder” notes:

-- Don’t chase “the best reef” offshore.
-The best snorkel is one you can exit from easily if the water changes.
+• Don’t chase “the best reef” offshore.
+The best snorkel is one you can easily exit if the water changes.

 Beginner Snorkeling Plan That Actually Works